 - Market exploration and analysis of the competitors.
 You can perform these actions yourself and contact the company with a ready solution and a formed request.
-Otherwise, if you are not sure of your abilities, you can ask a professional agency to help you in this matter.
+Otherwise, if you are not sure of your abilities, you should ask a professional agency to help you in this matter.

 We hope you've seen how important it is to enable the geolocation feature in your application.
 It improves the interaction with customers and allows delivering them information in the right place and at the right time.

 We are ready to help you translate your idea into reality.
-Our experts know how to create a location-based app, and they are able to apply this knowledge in practice.
+Our experts know how to create a location-based app, and they are able to apply their knowledge in practice.
 Our numerous successful projects are evidence of this.